testingbot/node-seleniumgrid/README.md

 Tests
 ------------

-There are tests included in this project, to run them, please use mocha.
+There are tests included in this project, to run them, please use mocha:
-    mocha tests/*.js
+`mocha tests/*.js`

 Contributing
 ------------